Skip to main content

 Examination Schedule

 The purpose of the Computer Skills Confirmation Test is to assess whether the student is prepared for hands-on, data-intensive study of statistical methodology and applications, especially regarding the use of statistical software.
-The content is elementary data set management and elementary statistical analysis applications using Python and R. The student is presented with a problem whose solution requires substantial manipulation of a large or complicated data set.
-This is a computer-based exam whose format is timed and open-book; the student’s solution would consist of written comments, computer code, and possibly printouts of graphics and statistical output.
+The content is elementary data set management and elementary statistical analysis applications using R and Python.
+Students are presented with a problem whose solution requires substantial manipulation of a large or complicated data set.
+This is a timed written exam whose format is announced near the beginning of the Fall semester.
 The exam is offered once per year, near the end of the Fall semester.
-Every student is expected to take the Computer Skills Confirmation Test in the first semester of the program.

 The purpose of this exam is to assess the student’s professional maturity and aptitude in using statistical techniques to produce sensible answers to data-analysis problems.
 The student is examined in three areas: (i.) skills in data manipulation and exploration (ii.) use and understanding of statistical methodology (iii.) skills in the presentation of data-analysis results.
-The Master’s Final Exam is administered as a “Statistics Poster Fair,” in which all M.S. students gather in a single public event to present results of an assigned project.
-Students present their results individually in the format of a poster, and remain available for the duration of the fair for detailed questioning from statistics faculty and other participants.
-The exam is scheduled once per year, near the end of the Spring semester.
+The Master’s Final Exam is administered as a “Statistics Poster Fair” in which all M.S. students gather in a single public event to present results of a self-developed project.
+Students present their results individually in the format of a poster and remain available for the duration of the fair for detailed questioning from statistics faculty and other participants.
+The exam is scheduled once per year, during the first half of April.

 A student who fails the Master’s Final Exam or Computer Skills Confirmation Test may sit for the examination again at the discretion of the faculty.